kres0345/RGL-emailcode/README.md

+## NOTICE:
+Project has been ceased becouse the renegade-line forum doesn't allow this program.
+Feel free to use it anyways.
+If you want me to continue this project make an [Issue](https://github.com/kres0345/RGL-emailcode/issues) about it.
+Then I will continue the project.

 # RGL-Emailcode
 RGL-emailcode is a program I created to simplify and make the process of retrieving the one time key from email, in renegadeline.com faster.